Best Luggage Brands Reviews In 2020 – Our 5 Top Choices

-If you think that the warranty of Eagle Creek is marvellous (and we do), this is gonna knock you out:
+If you think that the warranty of Eagle Creek is marvellous (and we do), this is gonna knock your socks off:

 And it doesn’t matter if it happened in transit or due to material defects.
 And it applies for the lifetime of the bag, for all of their bags.
 Now that is confidence in their own products like we’ve never seen it!

 As always, our recommendation is to check with the airline your flying with to make sure what size restrictions they currently employ.
 You may also want to check the dimensions to see what can comfortably fit into the overhead compartment.
 There is no standard, and the airlines may change their regulations without warning.

 Our experience is that Tumi luggage is good.
-But, we’re kind of thrown off by the fact that their warrant only sticks for 5 years.
+But, we’re kind of thrown off by the fact that their warranty only sticks for 5 years.
 If the products are supposed to be of the high quality they claim they are, why go cheap on the warranty and not offer a lifetime guarantee?

-Did you know that Travelpro started with the invention of the first Rollaboard back in 1987?
-The pilot Robert Plath simply turned the bag from horizontal to vertical, put wheels at the bottom and an extension handle at the top, and voila, the wheeled carry-on was born!
+Did you know that Travelpro Luggage started with the invention of the first Rollaboard back in 1987?
+The pilot Robert Plath simply turned the bag from horizontal to vertical, put wheels at the bottom and a telescoping handle at the top, and voila, the wheeled airline carry-on was born!

 However, the brand has a wide range of products, and among them are most certainly pieces of good quality and durability, especially in their Platinum collection.